 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In 2016, there was an estimated number of 99,600 jobs in the United States for Civil Drafter.
+There were about 99,600 jobs for Civil Drafter in 2016 (in the United States).
 New jobs are being produced at a rate of 8.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Civil Drafter by 2026.
 The BLS estimates 9,500 yearly job openings in this field.

 The states with the most job growth for Civil Drafter are Utah, Nevada, and Florida.
 Watch out if you plan on working in Vermont, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.